A Foodcentric Life

 Ingredients for healthy homemade granola in bowls ready to start baking.

-• Nuts: You'll need chopped walnuts and blanched slivered almonds.
-They provide, nice crunch, protein, flavor, and healthy fat.
+• Nuts - Chopped walnuts and blanched slivered almonds for crunch, flavor, and healthy fats.

 Substitutions and Variations